"Selling water to those who can pay is the most powerful way to give water to those who cannot."

 Cooperative Eau Sauve buys harvests from village farmers and sells them in urban markets — creating a stable income stream and a self-reinforcing cycle of growing village prosperity.

-Guaranteed minimum annual return on invested capital — paid before any other distribution, structurally protected in the partnership agreement.
+Preferred dividend on a 38.2% equity stake — guaranteed minimum annual return on invested capital, paid before any ordinary distribution, structurally protected in the shareholder agreement.

-The DFI receives a board seat on NGO Water Saves — direct governance over how the 61.8% is deployed.
+The DFI receives two board seats: one on the local African subsidiary as a 38.2% shareholder, and one on NGO Water Saves — direct governance over how the 61.8% is deployed.

 The preferred dividend mechanism provides a mathematically verifiable return profile, independent of any specific market projection.